a2life/shogi_engine_wasm_web_console/readme.md

 yaneuraou Standard book(2017) as standard_book.db

 ### WASM executable is not included in YaneuraOu release packages.
-Version 7.6.3 version is available from Mizar/Yaneuraou repo.
+The WASM package for Version 7.6.3 is available from Mizar/Yaneuraou repo.
 https://github.com/mizar/YaneuraOu/releases/tag/v7.6.3

-### In theory, you should be able to compile from the source https://github.com/yaneurao/YaneuraOu with the following setup.
+### For later versions, you should be able to compile from the source https://github.com/yaneurao/YaneuraOu with the following setup.
-#### Note that WASM component for Version 9.x '_usi_command' export is currently turned off and not functional,so the compilation will fail.
+#### As of December 2025, the WASM component for Version 9.x '_usi_command' export is turned off and not functional yet,so the compilation will fail.
+The version 8.6 seems to compile everything. version 8.7 will not compile uuen embeded versions but noeval version will compile fine.

 - Clone the source
 - Docker installed in your PC
+- At this time (as of December 2025), checkout V8.6.
 - just run .\script\build-wasm.cmd
 - to limit the compile target to halfkp.noeval, add 'halfkp.noeval' parameter in the last line of build-wasm.cmd. i.e.,
 <pre><code>